 Gaelic Medium Education is available in 14 out of 32 Scottish local authorities to all children and young people.
 Some local authorities use neighbouring local authority provision to meet the requests of parents.

-It is available in about 60 primary schools and their associated secondaries in Scotland, including dedicated Gaelic Medium schools.
+Gaelic Medium Education is available in about 60 primary schools and their associated secondaries in Scotland, including dedicated Gaelic Medium schools.
 An increasing number of early learning and childcare centres, secondary schools and further education centres also provide learning through the medium of Gaelic.

 The Bòrd na Gàidhlig website has maps showing where Gaelic Medium Education is available in Scotland.

-If I do not speak Gaelic can I still choose Gaelic Medium Education for my child?
+If I do not speak Gaelic, can I still choose Gaelic Medium Education for my child?